Minimax optimal approaches to the label shift problem in non-parametric settings

-From the minimax rate, we see that is is possible to significantly improve upon the naive approach that only uses data from the target domain, especially if $ n_P \gg n_Q$, as illustrated below. \begin{remark} In the IID statistical learning setting in which the learner has access to samples from the target domain but not the source domain, on noting that $2\alpha/(2\alpha + d) < 1$, the rate simplifies to This agrees with known results on the hardness of non-parametric classification in the target domain \cite{audibert2007fast}.
-Let us compare this to the order of the minimax rate when $n_P$ samples are available from the target, which is $ (n_P + n_Q)^{-\frac{\alpha (1+\beta)}{2\alpha + d}} \vee n_q^{-(1+\beta)/2}$.
-Some algebra shows that the first expression in the maximum dominates provided $n_P < n_Q^{1 + d/2\alpha} - n_Q$, which provides enough room for $n_P \gg n_Q$ since $d/2\alpha$ can be large, and ensures a superior rate of convergence compared to the IID learning setting. \end{remark}

-\begin{remark} If the learner knows $\pi_Q$, but has no access to features from the target domain $ Q, $ then it is possible to adapt the proofs of Theorems \ref{th:upper-bound} and \ref{th:lower-bound} to show that the minimax rate is At a high-level, the absence of features from $Q$ prevents us from using the samples from $Q$ for estimating the class conditional densities (they are still useful for estimating $\pi_Q$).
+\begin{remark} If the learner only has access to the labels, but the access to the features from the target domain are restricted, then it is possible to adapt the proofs of Theorems \ref{th:upper-bound} and \ref{th:lower-bound} to show that the minimax rate is At a high-level, the absence of features from $Q$ prevents us from using the samples from $Q$ for estimating the class conditional densities (but they are still useful for estimating $\pi_Q$). \end{remark}